rolandkrause/stats-regression/README.md

 # Statistics in R

-First practicals covering material from first stats lecture as well as the regression.
+Second practicals covering material on regression.

 ### Setup
 `renv::activate()` is contained in `.Rprofile`.